joelrietzle/eiger-code-task/README.md

       https://levelup.gitconnected.com/how-to-implement-method-chaining-in-c-3ec9f255972a

 ## fileio.cpp
-  * This file was fairly straight forward but had some issues with calculating the filesize in order to calculate the correct filechunks.
+  * This file was fairly straight forward.
+An alternative method for handling files would be using the std::filesystem library: https://en.cppreference.com/w/cpp/filesystem/file_size
-      A suggested improvement would be to use std::filesystem referenced here: https://en.cppreference.com/w/cpp/filesystem/file_size

 ## signature.cpp